 Northrop Grumman supplies the transmitter, Raytheon the receiver, L-3 Communications Randtron the UHF antenna and BAE Systems CNIR the identification friend or foe system.

 The Advanced Hawkeye will replace all 75 USN E-2C aircraft.
-The aircraft began full system development and demonstration (SDD) in August 2003 and July 2007, and Northrop Grumman was awarded a pilot production contract for three aircraft for delivery in 2010.
-The E-2D was rolled out in May 2007 and made its maiden flight in August 2007.
+The aircraft began full system development and demonstration in August 2003, and in July 2007, Northrop Grumman was awarded a pilot production contract for three aircraft for delivery in 2010.
+The E-2D was rolled out in May 2007, making its maiden flight in August that year.

-In June 2009, the US Navy awarded a $432m low-rate production contract for four aircraft.
+The US Navy awarded a $432m low-rate production contract for four aircraft in June 2009.
 The first E-2D Advanced Hawkeye production aircraft was delivered to the US Navy in July 2010.
 The aircraft completed the first carrier landing on the USS Harry S Truman (CVN 75) in February 2011.

 In April 2011, US Naval Air Systems Command placed a $94.6m modification contract for low-rate initial production of four E-2D aircraft.

-The US Navy awarded a $795m contract to Northrop Grumman Corporation in August 2011 to design, manufacture and supply five LRIP E-2D Hawkeye aircraft, as well as long lead materials.
+The US Navy awarded a $795m contract to Northrop Grumman in August 2011 to design, manufacture and supply five LRIP E-2D Hawkeye aircraft, as well as long-lead materials.

-The Indian Navy is in discussions with Northrop Grumman for six aircraft, which was approved by the US Government in August 2009.
+The Indian Navy is in discussions with Northrop Grumman to acquire six aircraft, after receiving approval from the US Government in August 2009.